paulsinnett/GameProgrammingCourseWork/LectureNotes.md

 ## Reflection
   * what did we learn last week?
   * is everyone on GitHub?
-  * did you have a rubber duck?
+  * do you have a rubber duck?

 ## Keeping a learning journal
   * What did you learn in the second week of the first semester last year?